Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 7 –

-Hospitalization rates have slowly increased in Region 7, with officials currently reporting 47.
-ICU bed availability is at 15% and hospital beds at 12%, both of which are below the 20% threshold set by the state's health department.
+Hospitalization rates continued to decrease in Region 7, with officials currently reporting 41.
+ICU bed availability is at 18% and hospital beds at 16%, both of which are below the 20% threshold set by the state's health department.

 Counties in Region 7 include Kankakee and Will.